fricciardi/datetime2/docs/index.rst

    If *timedelta* is negative, ``date2`` will be after ``date1``.

 (4)
-   A *timedelta* instance with with an integral number of dyas is always created when subtracting :class:`Date` instances.
+   The *timedelta* instance created when subtracting :class:`Date` instances will always have an integral number of days, positive if ``date1`` is later than ``date2``, negative otherwise.

 (5)
-   In other words, ``date1 < date2`` if and only if ``date1.day_count < date2.day_count``.
+   In other words, ``date1 < date2`` if and only if ``date1.day_count <
-   All other comparison operators (``<=``, ``>``, ``>=``, ``==`` and ``!=``)
+   date2.day_count``.
+All other comparison operators (``<=``, ``>``, ``>=``,
-   behave similarly.
+   ``==`` and ``!=``) behave similarly.

 (6)
-   Comparison between a :class:`Date` object and an object of another class return a :exc:`NotImplemented` exception, except for the equality and inequality operators, which respectively return *False* and *True*.
+   Comparison between a :class:`Date` object and an object of another class raises a :exc:`TypeError` exception, unless the other object has a ``day_count`` attribute, in which case ``NotImplemented`` is returned.
+This allows a Date-like instance to perform reflected comparison if it is the second operator.
+When the comparison is equality or inequality operators, the value returned is always :const:`False` and :const:`True` respectively.

 :class:`Time` Objects
 ---------------------

-An indication of time, independent of any particular day.
-There might be a time correction, e.g. due to time zone or daylight saving time.
-This correction is expressed in fraction of a day and represent the time to be added to local time to get UTC.
-If there is a correction, the :class:`Time` object is said to be "aware" and it is used to represent a precise moment in time.
-An object without correction is said to be "naive", and its interpretation is left to the program that uses it.
+An indication of time, independent of any particular day, expressed as a fraction of day.
+There might be an indication of time difference to UTC, e.g. due to time zone or daylight saving time.
+Also this indication is expressed as fraction of a day and represents the time to be added to local time to get UTC.
+If there is this indication, the :class:`Time` object is said to be "aware" and it is used to represent a precise moment (regardless of the day).
+An object without indication is said to be "naive", and its interpretation is left to the program that uses it.

-There are two ways of creating a :class:`Time` instance:
+There are four :class:`Time` constructors:

 .. class:: Time(day_frac, *, time_to_utc=None)

-   Return an object that represent a moment in a day as a fraction of the whole day, given in the ``day_frac`` argument.
-If needed, a correction to this time, for whatever political, algorithmic or geographic need (e.g. time zone) can be given (again as a fraction of a day) and stored in the ``time_to_utc`` argument, which must be explicitly named.
+   Return an object that represents a moment in a day as a fraction of the whole day, given in the ``day_frac`` argument.
+If needed, it is possible to assign to the instance an indication of the time to be added to get UTC, for whatever political, algorithmic or geographic need (e.g. time zone).
+   This indication is given in the ``time_to_utc`` argument, which must be explicitly named.

    The ``day_frac`` and ``time_to_utc`` arguments can be anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
-It is also possible to use a 2-value tuple with integer values.
-This tuple represents the numerator and denominator of a fraction that will be passed to the :class:`fractions.Fraction` constructor. ``time_to_utc`` can also be any object that has a ``time_to_utc`` method that returns a :class:`fractions.Fraction` representing the correction.
+In addition, it is also possible to use a 2-value tuple with integer values.
+This tuple represents the numerator and denominator of a fraction that will be passed to the :class:`fractions.Fraction` constructor.

+   The ``day_frac`` argument is stored in a read-only attribute with the same name.
+In addition to the types listed above, the ``time_to_utc`` argument can also be an object that has a ``time_to_utc`` method returning a :class:`fractions.Fraction` value.

+   When a :class:`Time` instance is created giving an indication of time to UTC, one of the two following cases can happen:

+   - ``time_to_utc`` is a fractional value, expressed in one of the possibilities above.
+This value is stored in the ``to_utc`` attribute.
+The ``to_utc_obj`` attribute is set to ``None``.

+   - ``time_to_utc`` is an object that has a ``time_to_utc`` method.
+This method is called and its value is stored in the ``to_utc`` read-only attribute.
+The object itself is stored in the ``to_utc_obj`` attribute for further reference.
+Note that the value is read only once.
+This mechanism is such that e.g. a time zone object can be stored with the :class:`Time` instance.

-   The resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
-The resulting value for ``time_to_utc`` must be greater than -1 and less than 1.
-A :exc:`ValueError` exception is raised if the resulting value is outside these ranges.
+   In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
+The resulting value for ``to_utc`` must be greater than -1 and less than 1.
+A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.
 A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types or the tuple argument does not have two values.
-A :exc:`ZeroDivisionError` exception is raised if denominator is 0.
+A :exc:`ZeroDivisionError` exception is raised if the second value (denominator) of a tuple argument is 0.

 .. classmethod:: Time.now(time_to_utc = None)

+   Return an aware :class:`Time` object that represents the current time.
+   Without argument, the time represented in ``day_frac`` will be local standard time, ``to_utc`` will be set to the difference between UTC and local standard time, and ``to_utc_obj`` will be set to ``None``.
+If ``time_to_utc`` is given, the represented time will be the current time at its time difference from UTC. ``time_to_utc`` will be treated as in the default constructor.

+.. classmethod:: Time.localnow()

-   Return a :class:`Time` object that represents the current moment in the day.
-It is possible to add a correction to this time.
+   Return a naive :class:`Time` object that represents the current local standard time.

-   See default creator for accepted values of the ``time_to_utc`` argument.
+.. classmethod:: Time.utcnow()

+   Return a naive :class:`Time` object that represents the current standard time at UTC.

 :class:`Time` instances are immutable, so they can be used as dictionary keys.
-They can also be pickled and unpickled.
+They can also be pickled (provided the ``to_utc_obj`` attribute is a pickable object) and unpickled.
 In boolean contexts, all :class:`Time` instances are considered to be true.

-:class:`Time` instances have two attributes:
+:class:`Time` instances have three read-only attributes: an :exc:`AttributeError` exception is raised when trying to change any of them.

 .. attribute:: Time.day_frac

    A Python :class:`fractions.Fraction` that represents the part of the day after midnight.
-This attribute is read-only: an :exc:`AttributeError` exception is raised when trying to change it.
+The value is given as a fraction of a day.

-.. attribute:: Time.time_to_utc
+.. attribute:: Time.to_utc

    If not ``None``, this attribute is a Python :class:`fractions.Fraction` that represents the fraction of a day that must be added to current time to get UTC.
-This attribute is read-only: an :exc:`AttributeError` exception is raised when trying to change it.
+The value is given as a fraction of a day.

+.. attribute:: Time.to_utc_obj

+   This attribute is used to store the object passed as ``time_to_utc`` in any of the relevant constructors.
+This object does not contribute to the semantics of the :class:`Time` object.

 :class:`Time` has two instance methods:

 .. method:: time.__str__()

    Return the string ``<fraction> of a day``, where *fraction* is the value of the ``day_frac`` attribute.
-Time correction, if present, is represented as well:
+Time correction, if present, is represented as
+   well:

 .. doctest::